 In a sense, America’s educational tradition suggests a meritocracy in which higher degrees denote access to greater opportunity.
 However, because earning this degree does not itself confer any automatic authority upon a person, the U.S. is not a true meritocracy.
 Today, Singapore offers a modern example that aligns closest to the concept of meritocracy.
 Here, academic achievements play a deeply determinant role in opportunities for economic advancement, professional mobility, and civic leadership.
 Though this approach has helped Singapore to become a thriving economy, some express concern that its meritocracy enforces sharp hierarchical divisions between members of the public and a small population of intellectual elites.

 A dictatorship is a nation ruled with absolute power, in the absence of a democratic process, and typically under the thumb of a single authority figure.
 In a military dictatorship, this authority usually heads the nation’s armed forces.
-A military dictatorship often comes to power by subverting the existing seat of government — sometimes though claims of corruption, weakness, or ineffectiveness — and which subsequently uses the military to establish its own brand of law and order.
+A military dictatorship often comes to power by subverting the existing seat of government — sometimes through claims of corruption, weakness, or ineffectiveness — and which subsequently uses the military to establish its own brand of law and order.
 Military dictatorships will frequently prioritize law and order overdue process, civil liberties, or political freedoms.
 Dissent or political opposition can be dangerous or even deadly for those living under a military dictatorship.

 In 2014, Thailand’s general election was disrupted by widespread protests against the government.
 The result was a nullified election and the subsequent dismantling of the civilian government.
 In the vacuum of power, General Prayut Chan-o-cha declared martial law, dissolved the Senate, and placed himself in control of the nation.
 Since then, Thailand has persisted under dictatorial military rule.
 The military junta, called the National Council for Peace and Order, imposed nationwide curfews, forbids political gatherings, threatens arrest for political opponents or activists, controls the media, and enforces widespread internet censorship.

 Monarchy refers to a form of rule in which absolute power and authority are held by a single member of a royal bloodline.
 In a monarchy, the individual in the seat of power is often believed to have been placed there by “divine right,” or the will of God.
-In a monarchical society, power is inherited within a line of succession that relates to one’s bloodline and birth-order within the ruling royal family.
+In a monarchical society, power is inherited within a line of succession that relates to one’s bloodline and birth order within the ruling royal family.
 Though the monarchy has historically indicated absolute power, the concept has become increasingly diluted with the evolution of democratic principles.
 Today, some monarchies exist but are merely symbolic, whereas others coexist within constitutional structures.
-However, until the 19th century, monarchy was the most common form of government in the world.
+However, until the 19th century, the monarchy was the most common form of government in the world.

 Today, 45 nations in the world are governed by some form of monarchy.
 In many cases, this monarchy is largely symbolic and subservient to a constitution, as with the 16 commonwealth states recognizing Britain’s Queen Elizabeth II.
 By contrast, monarchies continue to enjoy far-reaching political authority in Brunei, Liechtenstein, Monaco, Morocco, Oman, Qatar, Saudi Arabia, and Swaziland.